Infinityy1001/CS---Heap-Function-C/README.md

-# CS Project : Recreate the Heap Function in C
+# CS Project : Recreate Heap in C

 This documentation outlines the implementation details and usage of our custom memory allocation functions: mymalloc(), myfree(), myrealloc(), and mycalloc().
 These functions are designed to allocate memory on the heap of a program using the brk(2) and sbrk(2) system calls.
 ### Prerequisites